Employee Handbook, Vancouver Based Employees

 New York Tech provides leaves for the employee's own illness in compliance with the ESA: Illness or Injury Leave – Act Part 6, Section 49.1.

-You are required to provide the benefits unit of the Office of Human Resources with documentation from your healthcare provider of your eligibility for the leave.
+You are required to upload documentation from your healthcare provider of your eligibility for the leave in Workday.

 New York Tech may grant at its discretion a medical leave and/or paid leave time longer than required by the ESA, subject to continued medical certification of disability.
 New York Tech will continue to provide your benefits throughout the leave period, but there will be no guaranteed reinstatement past the period required by the ESA.
 In no event is a leave granted for longer than six months.